-David Dodson teaches S355, “Managing Growing Enterprises”, S555 “Managing Growing Enterprises” S543, “Entrepreneurship Through Acquisition”, and S210 “Managerial Skills”.
-Mr. Dodson is a graduate of Stanford University (Economics ’83, MBA ‘87), and a frequent guest for New Ventures and Managing Growing Enterprises courses, and a former case writer (1988).
+David Dodson teaches S355, “Managing Growing Enterprises”, S555 “Managing Growing Enterprises” S543, and “Entrepreneurship Through Acquisition”.
+Mr. Dodson is a graduate of Stanford University (Economics ’83, MBA ‘87), and a former case writer (1988).

 David Dodson has been active for twenty-five years in the formation of new businesses through entrepreneurial acquisition.
+Prior to entering the GSB, Dodson worked at McKinsey & Company, where he worked for clients in the oil field services, gas pipeline, liquefied natural gas, and offshore drilling.
 After graduating from the GSB, under the direction of Professor Irv Grousbeck, he wrote the original course material for search funds—then in its infancy.
-After one year as a case writer, David Dodson raised his own search fund, which led to the purchase of Smith Alarm Systems in 1989.
-He subsequently raised two more search funds to purchase an auto parts retailer and an environmental services firm.
-During this time, Mr. Dodson became an active investor in and board member of other search funds, investing in over forty search funds.
-Mr. Dodson has been a director and investor in twenty-one middle market companies.
+After one year as a case writer, David Dodson raised his own search fund.

 Between 1990 and 2004, Dodson operated as CEO or Executive Chairman of five companies, including co-founding Wind River Environmental, the largest specialty trucking company of its kind, ADAP, Inc., an auto parts retailer that was eventually sold to Auto Zone, Smith Alarm Systems, Inc., Paragon Systems, Inc., and Worldbridge Broadband Systems, which was eventually sold to C-Corp